 This can be seen in many episodes including the final episode of season 1 where John Robinson is taken over by the spirit of an alien.
 The Antimatter man however is the best example as it features a classic sci fi trope of the evil double but its presented in more of a fantastical way.
 The evil double is shown to come from a hell dimension full of Demons and living rocks and is presented as being more of a supernatural creature like a vampire who casts no shadow and is seemingly immortal.

-Star Trek’s was the deepest taking us deep into the alternate society, whilst Doctor Who’s was the most frightening showing us the alternate versions of the main characters and the entire alternate world die, whilst Lost in Space’s was the most humorous and the most whimsical and surrealist too.
+Star Trek’s was the deepest taking us into how the alternate society works, whilst Doctor Who’s was the most frightening showing us the alternate versions of the main characters and the entire alternate world die.
+Whilst Lost in Space’s finally was the most humorous, whimsical and surrealist too.

 The Antimatter man to me sums up perfectly what is so special about Lost in Space and is probably a good one to show non fans to initiate them.

 10/Best craziest, wildest, most outrageous episode!

 Incredibly these are among the two least popular episodes of both series.
 The Great Vegetable Rebellion is usually seen as the worst episode of all of Lost in Space.
 People always go on about how its proof that Lost in Space had to end as it had just become too silly.
 Thing is it was supposed to be silly!
 I think people always seem to miss that point of Lost in Space in its later years that it intentionally made the move to comedy and as I pointed out earlier became not only very original that way, but also subsequently very influential on other series as well.